pandaslab-dev/pandaslab-dev/README.md

 Hello!
 My name is Andy, and I study and practice software engineering out of Oklahoma City.

-I work in enterprise IT support and I'm finishing my B.S. in Software Engineering through WGU, with a heavy background in graphic design.
+I work in enterprise IT support and I'm finishing my B.S. in Software Engineering through WGU, with a background in graphic design.
-I'm Focused On Java, TypeScript, SwiftUI, Python, and web/fullstack fundamentals.

 ## Featured Projects